Krakow Ghetto today

 This medical institution was established in the Kazimierz district in mid-1940, already during the occupation, but before the establishment of the Krakow ghetto.
 In 1941 it was moved to Boleslawa Limanowskiego 15.
 The hospital was called the ”Senior House” since many of its patients were already over 70 years old.
 Also here patients with chronic diseases were treated, and there were disabled and cripples at the outpatient clinic.
 In November 1942, the Germans broke into the building and killed all the patients of the hospital.

-Before the beak of the Second World War, this infectious hospital was located at 30 Rekawka Street, built in the 1930s on the initiative of the famous doctor Aleksander Biberstein, who later became the first head of Judenrat in the Krakow ghetto.
+Before the break of the Second World War, this infectious hospital was located at 30 Rekawka Street, built in the 1930s on the initiative of the famous doctor Aleksander Biberstein, whose brother Marek would later become the first head of Judenrat in the Krakow ghetto (killed in Plazow in 1944).
 Since the Germans were afraid to get infected themselves, they avoided hospital checks.
 For this reason, it has become one of the few relatively safe places within the ghetto walls.
 Medics sheltered the sick and infirm, and even ZOB members at one time even kept weapons and contraband goods in the building.
 During the mass deportations in June 1942, about 300 people were hiding in hospitals.
-After June 20, when the ghetto territory was reduced to almost a half, the hospital was now a part of the now-dismantled southern part and it was moved to Plac Zgody 3.
+After June 20, when the ghetto territory was reduced to almost half, the hospital was now a part of the now-dismantled southern part and it was moved to Plac Zgody 3.
 At that new address, the infectious diseases hospital existed until the Krakow ghetto liquidation in March 1943.

 Initially, the institution of the Communal Jewish Hospital was located in the Kazimierz district, and after the establishment of the Krakow ghetto, it was moved to Jozefinska 14, next to the German labor office.
 It treated not only Jews from the ghetto but also other settlements in the Krakow region.
 During the liquidation of the Krakow ghetto in March 1943, all the patients and doctors were brutally murdered by the Germans.
 This scene, among others, became famous because of the “Schindler’s List” movie.

-This Jewish orphanage in Krakow was created before the war, in 1936 and was located at Krakusa 8.
+This Jewish orphanage in Krakow was created before the war, in 1936, and was located at Krakusa 8.
 In addition to the orphanage for children, school lessons were organized for them, which were taught by Anna Feuerstein.
 After the mass deportations and reduction of the ghetto territory in June 1942, the shelter was moved to Jozefinska 31 at the building where the furniture factory had previously worked.
 After the decision to place an Order Police Office in the adjacent buildings, the orphanage was moved for the second time down the street to number 41.
 During the second deportation action in October 1942, the Germans brutally eliminated the orphanage.
-Older children were pushed to the Plac Zgody square for further deportation, and the younger ones were taken to the Plaszow labor camp, where most of them were killed upon arrival.
+Older children were pushed to the Plac Zgody square (similar to the notorious ‘Umschlagplatz’ in Warsaw) for further deportation, and the younger ones were taken to the Plaszow labor camp, where most of them were killed upon arrival.

 After the establishment of the Krakow ghetto, several cafes were preserved in it, where the Germans spent their time.
 Among them was the ”Variete” restaurant, located at Rynek Podgorski 15.
 It was owned by Aleksander Frostrer, a wealthy businessman of German-Jewish origin, who arrived in Krakow in 1941.
 The cafe was located directly across the street from the Judenrat building to the left of the Main Gate to the ghetto.
 Today it houses a store.